locolin1204/Learning-Ktor/README.md

 > echo received message

 WS `/chat`
-> create pool of users in the chat and echo message to other users
+> create pool of users in the chat and echo messages to other users

 WS `/customer`
 > implement receive and send serialized objects